g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

 10.0.0.8        10.0.0.1        Up     0 *     primary          R1-R8-A
 ```

-Now, let's check the traffic into CEs:
+Now, let's check the traffic on the CEs:
 ```
 [admin@CE2-3] > interface/monitor-traffic aggregate
         rx-packets-per-second:         82